litkeys/DraftCN/docs/prd/epic-1-core-builder-with-freeform-drag-drop.md

 **Acceptance Criteria:**

-1. Selected blocks can be dragged to new position
+1. Blocks can be dragged to new position
-2. Block follows cursor during movement
+2. Blocks are automatically selected on drag start
-3. Block position updates on mouse release
+3. Block position updates on drag
-4. Movement constrained to canvas boundaries
-5. Z-index maintained during movement
+4. No previews or ghosts during drag
-6. State updates with new position after move
+5. State updates with new position after move
-7. Block maintains reference to template and props during move
+6. Only one block can be dragged at a time

 ### Story 1.9: Dead Zones and Boundary Enforcement